Dog Gone by Chris Green

 It is Friday evening.
 Zoot has gone out with his friends and Stacey and I have the house to ourselves.
-Outside there is the kind of persistent drizzle you often get at the end of a working week, when you feel you’d like to go for a walk on the hill.
+Outside there is the persistent drizzle you often get at the end of a working week when you’d like to go for a walk on the hill.
 Not that we go for a walk on the hill that often since the dog died.
-Once in a while if the mood takes us we shuffle down to The Belted Galloway and sit in the garden, which gives us a pretty good view of the common.
-We agree this is about the right amount of exercise, probably a mile there and back.
-We did talk about joining the gym, but we’ve decided to put it on hold for now.
-I might get the bikes out of the shed instead, once Man with a Van has collected the old mattresses left over from the car boot.
+Once in a while, we make it to The Belted Galloway and sit in the garden with a pint or two.
+This gives us a pretty good view of the common.
+It’s probably a mile there and back.
+Just the right amount of exercise.
+We did talk about joining the gym but decided to put it on hold.
+I might get the bikes out of the shed instead, once Man with a Van has collected the old mattresses.
 Then we will be able to go a little further afield, perhaps as far as The Pallbearers Arms.

-While we are waiting for a break in the drizzle, we are watching a documentary on Channel 5 about obesity in Hull taxi drivers.
+While we wait for a break in the drizzle, we are watching a documentary about obesity in taxi drivers.
 There seems to be very little on in the seven o’clock slot to entertain us these days.
-We had to give up the soaps because we weren’t getting anything done.

 ‘What’s the date?’
 I ask Stacey.
 The linking of taxi drivers’ obesity with road accidents is jogging my memory.